mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 This is emptiness.
 If you understand Buddha – Buddha experiences *this* enlightenment.
 That’s why Subhuti says, “The dharma which the Tathāgata has fully known or demonstrated, it cannot be grasped.”
 If there is even slightly something you can grasp, which is called emptiness, or no emptiness, or neutral between emptiness or no emptiness – that is still something you can grasp.
 So, original nature of existence is completely the absolute.
 Absolute is one, just one.

-One is not something you can think or you can grab.
+One is not something you can think or you can grasp.
 When you think, when you experience, when you “get it,” it is always two.
-That’s why religion, all religion, speaks about the truth.
-But there are many kinds of truth.
+All religion speaks about the truth, but there are many kinds of truth.
 We fight each other, according to many kinds of truth.
 “Buddhism is right.”
 “Christianity is right; Buddhism is crazy.”
 But Buddhism and Christianity explain about the truth.
 The truth is exactly one.
 One means, nothing to get or to grasp.

 #### 55:00

 > “It cannot be grasped, it cannot be talked about.”

-To talk is very important, because ... the activity *you talk* comes up from the original nature of existence.
+To talk is very important, because the activity *you talk* comes up from the original nature of existence.
 Otherwise, you cannot talk.
 Otherwise you cannot talk *about the truth*.
 The activity *to talk* is aiming at the highest speech and level, always aiming.
 Words cannot reach there.
 But the activity *to talk* itself, coming from the original nature of existence, aims at the high spiritual level.
 Words cannot reach there; that’s why there is some confusion.

 “Emptiness”: this is a word.
 But the activity I talk about, emptiness itself, is not a word, because words are already emptiness, and the subject I am talking about is also emptiness.
 So I am not talking about the emptiness I can see or get.
 That is a word.
 When I am talking about emptiness, I myself am emptiness always.
 And words also are emptiness, always.

 So, emptiness – this is, I have to talk about emptiness.
 To talk is important, but not the word.
 Most people are completely cheated by the word.
-If I say “emptiness”: “Oh, I don’t like it, because emptiness is negative.”
+If I say “emptiness,” [you say,] “Oh, I don’t like it, because emptiness is negative.”
 But emptiness is pretty nice.
-Completely emptiness is emptiness denied. *Why* do I exist?
+Emptiness is emptiness completely denied.
+Why do I exist?
 Why does the rose exist?
 Completely denied.
 That negation leads you to touch the exact core of existence of the rose itself.
 That is negation; that’s what emptiness is.

 So emptiness is very important for us.
-A more positive, affirmative term is, I told you, stability.
-Stability, or maturity, or spiritual security.
+A more positive, affirmative term is, I told you, *stability*.
+Stability, or maturity, or *spiritual security*.
 That is emptiness.
 Through the emptiness, you can really experience spiritual security, or stability.
 Perfect stability.

 #### 59:00

 > “It cannot be talked about; it is neither a dharma nor a no-dharma.”

 Dharma is truth, or teaching... or whatever it is.
 Dharma is understood as a truth.
 Truth is, anyway, *truth*.
-But that truth that you understand is not the real truth, because truth has no “mark” of its own, no mark.
+But that truth that you understand is not the real truth, because truth has no “mark” of its own.
+No mark.
 That is emptiness.

 Truth cannot be described by a word.
 So you cannot describe a truth as a truth or no-truth.
 If a truth is emptiness, you say, “Oh, no-truth.”
-But no-truth is already something.
-It’s not empty, because you are stuck there; that means it’s no longer emptiness.
+But no-truth is already something; it’s not empty, because you are stuck there; that means it’s no longer emptiness.
 So whatever you think – dharma is emptiness, or dharma is not emptiness – all are something “extra”.
 Emptiness is completely absolute.

 Next,